 Rockerbox is leveraging its unique dataset of digitally native companies to help you better understand the impact of COVID-19 on ad spend.
 For an in-depth look at revenue by vertical, check out our daily DTC revenue tracker.

 How is spend changing?

 To understand how spend is changing, we started by looking at how Rockerbox brands have adjusted spend.
-We used a pre-COVID-19 time period as a baseline and calculated the change in spend during the the average week in each temporal period (pre-COVID versus post-COVID).
+We used a pre-COVID-19 time period as a baseline and calculated the change in spend during the average week in each temporal period (pre-COVID versus post-COVID).

 Below is the distribution describing the changes that have taken place during this time period.

 From the distribution above, we can see that two-thirds of advertisers have responded to COVID-19 with caution.
 They have either decreased their weekly ad spend or kept it steady during this time period.
 Still, approximately one-third of advertisers have increased their investment in marketing, by either restoring their ad spend back to its baseline or capitalizing on COVID-19 trends that are favorable to their businesses.

 Why are advertisers adjusting budgets?